CoMoSpeech: One-Step Speech and Singing Voice Synthesis via Consistency Model: CoMoSpeech

-For the neural network and conditional inputs in the denoiser, we investigated different combinations and finally selected a) the WaveNet architecture\citep{oord2016wavenet} and $hidden_{\textrm{mel}}$ as feature $cond$ in \eqref{one} for SVS and b) U-Net architecture \citep{ronneberger2015u} and $\mu_{\textrm{mel}}$ as $cond$ for TTS.
+For the neural network and conditional inputs in the denoiser, we investigated different combinations and finally followed the same setting in the previous work for a fair comparison. a) Diffsinger: the WaveNet architecture\cite{oord2016wavenet} and $hidden_{\textrm{mel}}$ as feature $cond$ in \eqref{one} for SVS and b) Grad-TTS: U-Net architecture \cite{ronneberger2015u} and $\mu_{\textrm{mel}}$ as $cond$ for TTS.